mzhang28/sspaper/chapters/03-homotopy-theory.typ

 == Spectra

-In stable homotopy theory, it is customary to work with spectra in place of spaces.
+The *Freudenthal Suspension Theorem*, first published in @freudenthal_uber_1937, revealed that spaces exhibit a "stabilization" at higher homotopy groups past a particular threshold.
+However, it's inconvenient to talk about these stable homotopy groups since they only occurred for high $k$, and we would have to carry the stabilization condition around.
+It would be much easier to _define_ an object around the stable groups.

+Thus, *spectra* were introduced to represent this "stable" information.
+The first account of spectra comes from @lima_duality_1958 and the first formalization into homotopy type theory is due to @FvDFormalizationHigherInductive2018.
+At a high level, a spectrum is a family of pointed spaces, related by structure maps, that extend in both directions infinitely.
-This has some nice properties, including that the suspension functor $Sigma$ and the loop space functor $Omega$ are inverses of each other.
+As a result of this stabilization, the loop space functor $Omega$ and the suspension functor $Sigma$ are automatically inverses of each other.

 #figure(diagram(spacing: 6mm,
   edge(".."),